New Hampshire Avenue Initiative

 About the New Ave Bikeway

-The goal of this project is to creatively redesign the underutilized service lanes on the southbound side on New Hampshire Avenue as a two-directional bikeway, while still providing vehicular access to properties.
+The goal of this project is to creatively redesign the underutilized service lanes on the southbound side on New Hampshire Avenue as a two-directional bikeway, while maintaining vehicular access to properties.

 Crossroads Farmers Market